ZornsLemma/ozmoo/acorn-changelog.md

 * Improve the detection of *FX111 being used by older versions of Watford DFS to return the current drive instead of controlling shadow RAM.
 Thanks to Jonathan Graham Harston for advice.

+* Remove unused debug pause subroutine.
+This will slightly (and somewhat artifically) improve the benchmark performance if it frees up enough memory to make an extra 512 byte block of RAM available at runtime.

 ## 14.22 (alpha 57)

 * Fix corner cases with games that only have one block of non-dynamic memory.
 These were shown up as a side-effect of Fredrik's new "catch" test.